 M1 would automatically purchase $20,000 of each slice.
 For the energy pie, the $20,000 investment would be evenly divided among the two individual stocks ($10,000 in each).

 Over time, the asset allocation of the portfolio will likely change because some of the assets will perform very well, while others might struggle.
 The M1 Finance platform will use any cash contributions to automatically invest in the underperforming asset.
-This keeps the asset allocation in line with your chosen strategy.
+This keeps the portfolio asset allocation in line with your original investment strategy.

 Continuing with our example, suppose the asset allocation of the portfolio has changed since our initial deposit.
 Suppose we invest another $50,000 into the portfolio (beyond our $100,000 initial investment).